-The Installation Electrician ECS gold card is for NVQ Level 3 skilled individuals who work unsupervised on the installation, commissioning and maintenance of low voltage electrical and electronic devices and appliances in a consumer's electrical installation.
+The Installation Electrician ECS gold card is for Level 3 competency based (NVQ) skilled individuals who work unsupervised on the installation, commissioning and maintenance of low voltage electrical and electronic equipment and appliances in a consumer's electrical installation.

 The gold card shows that the cardholder has completed a formal industry regulated competency based qualification, which includes technical theory with practical and competency assessments.

-If you are not qualified to the Level 3 NVQ, or cannot provide certificates to prove your qualifications, you have three options:
+If you are not qualified to the Level 3 competency based qualification (NVQ) standard, or cannot provide certificates to prove your qualifications, you have the following options:

-- The JIB Mature Candidate Assessment helps operatives to become accredited at Level 3 standard
+- The Experienced Worker Assessment helps operatives to become accredited at Level 3 standard

 - There are other ECS cards that will allow site access to carry out specific work, such as Labourer or Experienced Worker.
 These cards can be upgraded to a gold card when you qualify to the industry standard.